zhuyizheng/IMOLean/README.md

 * IMO 2021 P4: convex quadrilateral, tangency, ray beyond.
 * IMO 2022 P4: convex pentagon and its interior, order of four points on a line.
 * IMO 2023 P2: midpoint of arc, tangency, angle bisector, acute-angled triangle.
-* IMO 2023 P6: equilateral triangle, interior of a triangle, scalene triangle.
+* IMO 2023 P6: interior of a triangle.
 * IMO 2024 P4: incenter / incircle, tangency.

 The following are non-geometry and combinatorial geometry problems in